kaihochak/lecture-league/README.md

 3. In the other terminal, navigate to `/Frontend/lecture-league/` run: `npm start`.

 ### Admin Page
-For the admin page, visit `localhost:8000`.
+For the admin page, visit `localhost`.

 **Credentials:**
 - Username: `admin`